st0pli/LafTools/docs/fi/README.md

 - Erittäin integroitu tuottavaan käyttöliittymään
 - Saatavilla Docker-kuvat ja Portable Edition
 - Ylimääräisiä apuvälineitä, kuten muistiinpanoja, käsikirjoja jne...

-# 🌱 Mitä nimeä vaivaa?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Esikatselu